Scrabble Players Championship

-The Scrabble Players Championship (formerly the North American SCRABBLE® Championship, and earlier the National SCRABBLE Championship) is the largest Scrabble competition in North America.
+The Scrabble Players Championship (formerly the North American Scrabble Championship, and earlier the National Scrabble Championship) is the largest Scrabble competition in North America.
 The event is currently held every year, and from 2004 through 2006 the finals were aired on ESPN and ESPN2.
-The 2022 event was held in Baltimore from July 23–27, 2022, with Michael Fagen emerging as champion.
+The 2025 event was held in Hanover from August 9–13, 2025, with Nigel Peltier emerging as champion.